fragaLY/blog/hapi-fhir-jpaserver/HAPI-FHIR-JPASERVER.md

 ```

 In comparing with the basic setup, we have the next benefits:
 - :1st_place_medal: Optimized our costs up to 4 times.
+(Resources consumption on HAPI FHIR JPA SERVER decreased from 16GB RAM and 4 Cores to 3GB RAM and 2 Cores.
+As a result, we can deploy more instances for the same costs.
+PostgreSQL moved from 32GB RAM and 8 Cores to 4GiB RAM and 2 Cores.)
 - :2nd_place_medal: Decreased boot-up time in 2 times.
 - :3rd_place_medal:	Improved performance in 2 times.

 Thank you.

+Download the pdf version of this research.

 If you have any question, feel free to contact me direct in [linkedin](https://www.linkedin.com/in/vadzimkavalkou/).